DataZenith/wildfireHazardAnalysis/wildfiremodelanalysis.md

 🔹 **Recommended Next Steps:**

-1️⃣ **Empirical Validation of Burn Probability** → The burn probability model should be tested against **historical wildfire data** using a method similar to the analysis in this report.
-If the model **does not show meaningful predictive ability**, it should be revised or replaced.
+1️⃣ **Empirical Validation of Final Hazard Scores** → The final wildfire risk classifications (not just burn probability) should be tested against **historical wildfire data** using an approach similar to this report.
+If the **Hazard Risk Map’s classifications do not align with actual fire occurrences**, they should be revised or removed.

 2️⃣ **Transparency in Model Development** → The decision-making process for wildfire risk classifications should be **publicly disclosed**, including how thresholds were set and whether they align with scientific best practices.

 3️⃣ **Disclosure of Board Members' Classifications** → The 26 board members who voted on the risk classification thresholds should **disclose which classification their own properties fall under**.
 If those who determined the risk thresholds are **exempt from the classifications they impose on others**, this raises ethical concerns and potential conflicts of interest.

-4️⃣ **Re-Evaluation of Risk Classifications** → If burn probability does not contribute meaningful fire risk information, the **Hazard Risk Map should be revised** to avoid misclassification.
+4️⃣ **Re-Evaluation of Risk Classifications** → If the final hazard scores **do not align with real-world fire data**, the **Hazard Risk Map should be revised** to avoid misclassification.

 5️⃣ **Public Accountability & Policy Justification** → State agencies should provide **clear evidence** that wildfire risk classifications **are based on sound science** before imposing regulatory requirements on property owners.

 🚨 **Key Concern:** 🔹 **Without these improvements, the use of burn probability in public policy may remain legally and scientifically unjustified.**

 # **References**